uscensusbureau/the-opportunity-project/pages/get-involved/join-a-sprint.md

         title: Assisting recently resettled refugees
         agency: USA for UNHCR
         challenge: Create a tool that connects resettled refugees with resources and vital services, such as access to medical care and mental health treatment, English language learning, job training, education, etc. These resources might be available through government agencies, nonprofits, community based organizations, private sector actors and the like.
-        audience: Resettled refugees in the United States, nonprofits that provide help to refugee
+        audience: Resettled refugees in the United States, nonprofits that provide help to refugees
       - aria: rural
         title: Facilitating sustainable rural economic development
         agency: U.S. Environmental Protection Agency